vmware-tanzu/tanzu-dev-portal/content/data/tanzu-sql/_index.md

 ---

-VMware Tanzu SQL provides a relational database-as-a-service for developers that is fully compatible with MySQL and Postgres.
+VMware SQL provides a relational database-as-a-service for developers that is fully compatible with MySQL and Postgres.

 MySQL is a fast, multithreaded, multi-user relational database that enables enterprises to develop, test, and deliver high-performance and scalable Online Transaction Processing (OLTP) applications. >